Nissan X-Trail - Engines, performance and drive

-A good motorway cruiser with decent refinement, the X-Trail isn’t the most exciting car to drive
+A good motorway cruiser with decent refinement, the Nissan X-Trail isn’t the most exciting car to drive

-All fourth-generation X-Trail models use a 1.5-litre inline three-cylinder engine, with mild-hybrid versions available alongside the more powerful and efficient e-Power models.
-The latter system utilises the car’s engine as a generator to charge an onboard lithium-ion battery, which in-turn powers the electric motor that's used to drive the wheels.
+All fourth-generation Nissan X-Trail models use a 1.5-litre inline three-cylinder engine, with mild-hybrid versions available alongside the more powerful e-Power models.
+The latter system utilises the car’s engine as a generator to charge an onboard lithium-ion battery, which in turn powers the electric motor that's used to drive the wheels.

 The X-Trail is perfectly comfortable out on the road, with the suspension only really troubled by the worst of the UK’s pockmarked routes.
-The big SUV is a decent cruiser at motorway speeds, too, with little wind or engine noise entering the cabin and spoiling the sense of refinement.
-When the engine is idling to charge the battery, we did find it can sound droney, but the rest of the time it isn’t that intrusive.
-The same goes for the high-pitched whine produced by the X-Trail's electric motors which we found was far more audible than in a Kia Sorento we recently pitted against the Nissan.
+When the engine is idling to charge the battery, we did find it can sound droney, but the rest of the time, it isn’t that intrusive.
+The same goes for the high-pitched whine produced by the X-Trail's electric motors, which we found was far more audible at low speeds than in the Kia Sorento we recently pitted against the Nissan, but quietens down at higher speeds.

 More reviews